Sylius/Sylius/docs/customization/fixture_suites.rst

 What are fixture suites?
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Suites are predefined groups of fixtures that can be run together.
-They can be for example full shop configurations for manual tests purposes.
+For example, they can be full shop configurations for manual tests purposes.

 Why would you customize fixture suites?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~